kobbled/rossum/README.md

 This tool introduces a package based workflow for Karel development: packages are directories that contain a marker file (a *manifest*) that contains some metadata describing the dependencies of that package and any translatable targets.
-Detection of packages and generation of the `Makefile` is done once at configuration time, relying on `make`'s dependency resolution to build all targets in the correct order.
+Detection of packages and generation of the build file is done once at configuration time, relying on the build tool's dependency resolution to build all targets in the correct order.

 ## Requirements

 `rossum` is written in Python 2, so naturally it needs a Python 2 install.

-In addition, the generated `Makefile`s depend on a version of GNU Make being available and on [ktransw][].
-The author uses GNU Make 3.80 from [unxutils][] (be sure to get the version distributed in `UnxUpdates.zip`).
-This is a stand-alone executable with no additional dependencies. `ktransw` must be version 0.1.1 or newer.

-See the [ktransw][] documentation for additional requirements.
+The generated Ninja build files require a recent (> 1.7.1) version of [Ninja][] to be present.

+For translating Karel sources, `rossum` expects [ktransw][] version 0.1.1 or newer.
+Refer to the `ktransw` documentation for any additional requirements that `ktransw` may have.

+Finally, `rossum` uses [EmPy][] for transforming the build file template to the actual build files.

 ## Installation